 - The type of data that is being processed, such as health information or financial information.

-- Details of anyone who personal data is shared with.
+- Details of anyone with whom personal data is shared.

 - Details of any non-EU countries which personal data is transferred to.